amith-ananthram/feelingblue/README.md

-# FeelingBlue: FeelingBlue: A Corpus for Understanding the Emotional Connotation of Color in Context
+# FeelingBlue: A Corpus for Understanding the Emotional Connotation of Color in Context